whoward/cadenza/readme.md

 the usage of Cadenza, either by templates or by ruby developers then please submit a documentation update to the [Cadenza Manual Repository](http://github.com/whoward/cadenza-manual).

+# Supported Ruby Versions

+- Ruby 1.8.7
+- Ruby 1.9.2
+- Ruby 1.9.3
+- Ruby Enterprise Edition
+- Rubinius 2.0 (1.8 mode)
+- Rubinius 2.0 (1.9 mode)

+Unforunately JRuby does not seem to work with Racc because of issues with it's native extension "cparse"

 # License

 Cadenza is released under the MIT license